wmde/wikibase-release-pipeline/DEVELOPMENT.md

    Generated changelog entries are a starting draft.
 Review and refine them so they accurately reflect the changes since the last release, and are useful for consolidation into release announcements.

-4. Update `DEPLOY_VERSION` in `deploy/docker-compose.yml` to exactly match the version specified in `deploy/package.json`. _As a safeguard CI fails on the version reporting test if there is any divergence._

-5. Once the version/changelog changes are finalized, push the release branch to GitHub and open a new PR with target branch of `main`.
+4. Once the version/changelog changes are finalized, push the release branch to GitHub and open a new PR with target branch of `main`.
 Once the CI tests pass on that PR, tag the "wikibase-suite" team as reviewers.

-6. Once PR is reviewed and approved, merge to `main`.
+5. Once PR is reviewed and approved, merge to `main`.

-7. All releases should be announced to the community before finalized, coordinate timing with the Developer Advocate BEFORE completing Step 8 below so the announcement follows the publish closely.
+6. All releases should be announced to the community before finalized, coordinate timing with the Developer Advocate BEFORE completing Step 7 below so the announcement follows the publish closely.

-8. Run `Create Release` on `main`:
+7. Run `Create Release` on `main`:
    - run [Create a WBS Release Action](https://github.com/wmde/wikibase-release-pipeline/actions/workflows/create_release.yml) after the release PR has been finalized, reviewed, approved, and merged
    - `dry_run=true` to audit tags only.
    - `dry_run=false` to create and push missing tags.